arnavgautam/TreeHacks2015/HOLs/HOL-ServiceBusTopics/HOL.md

 	}
 	````

 1. The UI requires a way to retrieve the names of the existing topics, as well as the subscriptions of a given topic.
-Add the following code at the end of the **HomeController** class to retrieve the topics and subscriptions data to the view.
+Add the following code at the end of the **HomeController** class to retrieve the topic and subscription data from the view.

 	(Code Snippet - _Service Bus Topics - Ex01 - Get Topics and Subscriptions_ - CS)